 Spring cleaning is a common ritual that many households share.
-But fall cleaning is just as important, if not more so.
+But winter cleaning is just as important, if not more so.
 Summer is a busy time!
 House projects, outdoor parties, and the kids on summer break can cause messes to pile up.
-Before the cold weather hits, get your home spick-and-span for the holidays.
-Here’s why fall is the best time to declutter your house.
+Before the really cold weather hits, get your home spick-and-span.
+Here’s why Christmas is the best time to declutter your house.

 Evict Household Pests

 As you go in and out of doors, you may inadvertently let a critter or two into your home.
 Open windows are common culprits, too.
 Check all your nooks and crannies to ensure you don’t have any mice or spiders living there rent-free.
 If you wait until winter and find moths in your holiday decorations, they’ll be more difficult to get rid of.
 Declutter during the fall and banish pests as you find them.